 Benefits of an automated interview

 Marketed as a way to overcome unconscious bias, primarily they serve to cut manpower costs of labour intensive recruitment processes.
-An automated interview process offers the possibility to reduce the admin costs associated with preliminary interviews.
+An automated interview process offers the possibility to reduce the admin costs associated with preliminary interviews and screening.
 This can be around scheduling and all the time-consuming to-ing and fro-ing with diaries, time zone differences, no shows and candidates who are not on target or unsuitable in another way.
 Focused questions specific to the opening allow interviewers to assess candidates at their own convenience and call only the most suitable for a face-to-face interview.

 For candidates they also give flexibility, reducing the time needed off from a current job or trying to find a quiet space in today’s open plan offices.